-Report on Compliance For Each Major Federal Program
+Report on Compliance for Each Major Federal Program

-I have audited the compliance of Palau Community College (PCC), a component unit of the Republic of Palau, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of the PCC's major federal programs for the year ended September 30, 2013.
-PCC's major federal programs are identified in the Summary of Auditor's Results section on page 48 of the accompanying Schedule of Findings and Questioned Costs.
+We have audited the compliance of Palau Community College, a component unit of the Republic of Palau, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Palau Community College's major federal programs for the year ended September 30, 2014.
+Palau Community College's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.